bhubr/react-simple-oauth2-login/README.md

 * v0.6.0 (published January 19th, 2023)

-    * **New feature** : "headless" mode &rarr; provide a hook in order to give users more control of the UI.
+    * **New feature** : "headless" mode &rarr; provide a hook in order to give users more control.
+Again, shout out to [jshthornton](https://github.com/jshthornton) who implemented this feature.
     * **Deprecation notice**: since the headless mode relies on hooks, the minimal version of React is 16.8.
     * Provide distinct Implicit Grant & Authorization Code examples.
     * Full end-to-end testing with WebDriverIO.